As we get older and the prostate increases in size, most men start experiencing urinary changes. One of them is a reduction in the flow of urine.

 Only a patient with a urethral stricture knows how bothering his symptoms are and how they affect their quality of life.

-Living without urinary symptoms is a dream come true for these patients.
-That’s why they come to the operating room, and most of them are very satisfied with the results (8).
+Living without urinary symptoms is a dream for these patients.
+That’s why they come to the operating room, and most of them are very happy with the results (8).

 They feel happy and satisfied because: